Alessandra Perilli: Biography

 She competed for San Marino at the 2016 Summer Olympics in Rio de Janeiro.
 She finished 13th in the qualifications for women's trap and did not qualify for the finals.
 She was the flag bearer for San Marino in the Parade of Nations.
 She competed for San Marino at the 2020 Summer Olympics in Tokyo, where she won the bronze medal in women's trap, becoming the first Olympic medalist for San Marino in history.
+Her win was also historic as San Marino became the smallest country in history to win a medal.
 Days later, she added a silver medal with Gian Marco Berti in the mixed team trap event.